 E. Transfer and Evaluation of Credits

-Gonzaga University welcomes the transfer student, and realizes that the unique contributions offered by students with diverse backgrounds enhance the vitality of the Gonzaga community.
-Applicants from other colleges and universities should note the following conditions:
+Gonzaga University welcomes the transfer student and recognizes that these students bring unique contributions and diverse backgrounds which enhance the vitality of the Gonzaga community.
+Applicants with credit from other colleges and universities should note the following conditions: